Park-SeungWoo/kakao-ai-study/README.md

 Therefore, even if the p-value is 0.05(5%), there is still a possibility that Null hypothesis is true.
 So, If It is dangerous to reject the Null hypothesis like determining the efficacy of vaccine, we have to set lower significance level.<br/>
 Even if the p-value is low, it is useless if it is not well revealed in the data.<br/>
+In other words, the effect of the experiment is more important.
+It is just a statistical figure, doesn't have practical meaning.
+So we have to find another way to get better result.<br/>

+### p-hacking

+To get p-value as we wanted, some people manipulated datas.
+Because of this, a tendency not to rely too much on p-value spread throughout the academia.<br/>
 <hr/>

 ## Conditional probability